seL4/camkes-tool/docs/index.md

   component/connector must describe the name of the attribute and its type.
 The value of the attribute itself is unspecified.
 It is assigned when the entity is instantiated, and this assignment is referred to as a _setting_.
 Attributes are generally used to specialise or differentiate a component at runtime.
+  The types of attributes can be constructed as a collection or _struct_ of any of the basic CAmkES types: int, unsigned int, char, unsigned char, string.

 **Component**